-The Centre grew out of a project started in 1995 by Professor Judy Hutchings, with colleagues from the NHS and the University of Wales, Bangor.
+The Centre grew out of a project started in 1995 by Professor Judy Hutchings, with colleagues from the NHS and Bangor University.
 Its aim was to develop and promote interventions for children displaying behavioural challenges and to establish an evidence base of programmes that delivered successful outcomes.
 The main focus is with research and programmes that are based on Social Learning Theory which incorporate cognitive (mental) processes with behavioural theory to suggest that learning takes place through an interaction between the individual and the environment.
 This learning is influenced by several factors; attention, retention, repetition and motivation, and behaviour change programmes based on Social Learning Theory use these factors to underpin practical strategies for behaviour change.

 The three main themes of the Centre are based on research indicating that: